Ingrown Hair Cysts: Treatments, Causes & Symptoms

 Ingrown Hair Cyst Prevention

-Two key preventative measures to always keep in mind to avoid getting an ingrown hair are: exfoliation and using an ingrown hair serum post hair removal.
 As we stated previously, it’s imperative to the prevention of ingrown hairs that you practice the best pre and post-wax care routine possible.

-Remind your clients to always exfoliate 2 to 3 days before your waxing appointment and around 2 to 3 days after waxing and continually doing so after that.
-Exfoliation will prevent any dead skin cells from creating a barrier for the hair to grow out of, and it will prevent an excess buildup of skin cells that can create a cyst under the skin.
+Exfoliation will prevent dead skin cells from creating a barrier for the hair to grow out of or excess skin cell buildup that could create a cyst under the skin.

 Cysts caused by ingrown hairs are much more painful and take longer to heal and get rid of.
 If you attempt to squeeze, pick, or tweeze the cyst yourself, you could end up causing an infection and scarring.